rapid7/r7insight_ruby/README.md

     Rails.logger = Le.new('LOG_TOKEN', 'REGION', :log_level => Logger::<level>)

 For the `LOG_TOKEN` argument, paste the token for the logfile you created earlier in the InsightOps UI or empty string for a UDP connection.

+For the `REGION` argument, provide the region of your account, e.g: 'eu', 'us'.

 Additionally, when connecting via UDP, be sure to specify a port using the udp_port parameter:

     Rails.logger = Le.new('', :udp_port => 13287)